maghwa/tlkr-social-network/README.md

 Firebase was the ideal choice for managing the database, user authentication, and various other aspects of Talker.
 It is particularly well-suited for real-time interactive web applications.

 ### Responsive Design
-Talker boasts a responsive design, ensuring that the site is accessible and user-friendly across a wide range of devices, from desktop computers to smartphones and tablets.
+Tlkr boasts a responsive design, ensuring that the site is accessible and user-friendly across a wide range of devices, from desktop computers to smartphones and tablets.
 The responsive layout adapts to different screen sizes, providing an optimal viewing experience for all users.

 ### Access Tlkr